 Tip: If you want to edit or delete a scheduled task that is owned by another user, you should contact that user and discuss why you want to make the change.
 Editing a scheduled task that is owned by another user will make you the new owner.

 2.On the Home tab, click Publish by Filter.

 The Publish Updates by Filter dialog is displayed.

-Specify what action(s) should occur and when the task should run.
+On the Details tab, specify what action(s) should occur and when the task should run.

 •Task: Type a name that specifies the purpose of the scheduled task.
 This name will be displayed within the Automation Scheduler calendar.